October 28, 2021

 “Prescriptive analytics uses data to suggest a course of action, describe why that course of action is optimal for stakeholders.”

-It’s difficult to appreciate prescriptive analytics without understanding its analytical components, descriptive and predictive analytics.
+It’s difficult to appreciate prescriptive analytics without understanding its analytical components, predictive, and descriptive analytics.

 Descriptive analytics reconfigure historical data into easy-to-read formats to help businesses understand operations and learn from past trends.
 Think of a bar graph displaying an item’s total sales by calendar month, where it’s easy to see which month sold the least and which sold the most.